everyday-as/gmodstore-csharp-sdk/docs/AddonCouponsApi.md

 <a name="createaddoncoupon"></a>
 # **CreateAddonCoupon**
-> InlineResponse201 CreateAddonCoupon (AddonCouponBody body, long? addonId, List<string> with = null)
+> AddonCouponResponse CreateAddonCoupon (NewAddonCoupon body, long? addonId, List<string> with = null)

 Create an addon coupon